microsoft/fluentui/packages/react-combobox/etc/react-combobox.api.md

 // @public (undocumented)
 export type ComboboxOpenEvents = React_2.MouseEvent<HTMLElement> | React_2.KeyboardEvent<HTMLElement>;

+// Warning: (ae-forgotten-export) The symbol "ComboboxCommons" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SelectionProps" needs to be exported by the entry point index.d.ts
 //
 // @public